 Asian American and Pacific Islander Heritage Month

-An endearing story of family, friendship and community.
-A young Filipino girl Lou, who shares a room with her mom in her grandmother’s house, dreams of building a tiny home of her own.
-Industrious Lou, aided by her family and friends, overcomes challenges and works together to make her dream come true.
+A young Filipino girl Lou, who shares a room with her mom in her grandmother’s house, dreams of building a tiny home of her own in The House that Lou Built.